Dean & Founding Musical Director

-Brandon Stewart currently resides in Arizona’s East Valley with his wife, Heather, and their children, Ashley, Dallin, and Boston.
-Stewart is a conductor, pianist, and vocalist.
-He is a Dean and Founding Musical Director of Millennial Music and Millennial Choirs & Orchestras.
+Brandon Stewart and his wife Heather are the parents of three children.
+Stewart is a conductor, pianist, vocalist, and composer.
+He is a Dean & Founding Musical Director of Millennial Choirs & Orchestras.

-In addition to conducting and performing, Stewart maintains a competitive piano and vocal studio in Arizona.
-He has competed extensively in national and international piano competitions.
-Most recently, he was a finalist in the International USASU Bösendorfer Piano Competition and second prize winner of the Juilliard Concerto Competition.
+Stewart has enjoyed competing in national and international piano competitions.
+He was a finalist in the International USASU Bösendorfer Piano Competition and second prize winner of the Juilliard Concerto Competition.
 In 2005 he took first prize at the Music Teachers National Association collegiate piano competition, winning a new Steinway grand piano.

 Stewart enjoyed extensive studies in piano, voice, chamber music, and choral music throughout his schooling.
-He did his master’s studies in piano performance with cognate studies in choral conducting at The Juilliard School, and his bachelor’s studies in piano performance at Brigham Young University.
+He received a master’s degree in piano performance with cognate studies in choral conducting from The Juilliard School, and a bachelor’s degree in piano performance from Brigham Young University.
 His mentors include Jerome Lowenthal, Stephen Clapp, Judith Clurman, Irene Peery-Fox, Clayne Robison, Rosalind Hall, Ronald Staheli, Ted Reid, and Susan Bana.

-Brett Stewart currently resides in Orange County, California with his wife, Mindy, and their children, Brooke, Landon, Chelsea, Clark, Lilly, and Clara.
+Brett Stewart and his wife Mindy are the parents of six children.
 Stewart is a conductor, composer, pianist, and vocalist.
-He is a Dean and Founding Musical Director of Millennial Music and Millennial Choirs & Orchestras.
+He is a Dean & Founding Musical Director of Millennial Choirs & Orchestras.

-Stewart did his doctoral studies in choral conducting with cognate studies in composition at the University of Cincinnati, College-Conservatory of Music, his master’s studies in choral conducting at California State University, Long Beach, and his bachelor’s studies in piano performance at Chapman University and Brigham Young University.
+Stewart received a doctorate degree in choral conducting with cognate studies in composition from the University of Cincinnati, College-Conservatory of Music, a master’s degree in choral conducting from California State University, Long Beach, and a bachelor’s degree in piano performance from Brigham Young University.
 His mentors include Earl Rivers, Stephen Coker, Dale Warland, Shawn Okpebholo, Jonathan Talberg, Ronald Staheli, Rosalind Hall, Jeffrey Shumway, William Hall, Joseph Matthews, Mack Wilberg, Ted Reid, and Susan Bana.